fbloemhof/HeishaMonRules/README.md

 ## Instuctions

 You can pick and mix the functions you like.
-To start you always need the `[System#Boot]`(/#on-systemboot) section, this is where the basics are configured.
+To start you always need the [`System#Boot`](#on-systemboot) section, this is where the basics are configured.

 ### on System#Boot